-Veolia's credit quality is underpinned by its scale and diversity which have contributed to leading market positions in many different geographies across its three businesses of water, environmental and energy services.
-The diversity of its revenue base by business, contract type and geography (see exhibits 3 and 4 above) helps mitigate the negative effect on earnings from deterioration in any one activity or region and supports the relative stability of its cash flows.
-In addition, the granularity of its portfolio of contracts means that Veolia has limited exposure to the risk of any single contract not being renewed.
+Veolia's credit quality is underpinned by its scale and diversification, which have contributed to leading market positions in many different geographies across its three businesses of water, environmental and energy services.
+The diversification of the company's revenue base by business, contract type and geography (as Exhibits 3 and 4 show) helps mitigate the negative effect on earnings from deterioration in any one activity or region and supports the relative stability of its cash flow.
+In addition, the granularity of its portfolio of contracts means that Veolia has limited exposure to the risk of nonrenewal of any single contract.

-Veolia's portfolio of contract displays limited concentration
+Veolia's portfolio of contracts displays limited concentration